triciasawyer/resty/README.md

 ### Collaborators

-Used ChatGPT to help me understand what the assignment was asking for, as well as writing tests
+- Used ChatGPT to help me understand what the assignment was asking for, as well as writing tests in lab 26
+- Ryan in code review for lab 27

 ### Setup